1st Maine Cavalry Regiment: Initial organization in 1861

 Maine had responded to Lincoln and Congress's April 25, 1861, call for ten regiments of infantry of which eight had been organized and left the state by the end of August.
 That month the federal government had put out a call to Maine for five more regiments of infantry, six batteries of light artillery, a company of sharpshooters, and a regiment of cavalry to serve three years.

 This cavalry regiment was intentionally raised at large from all counties of Maine and organized into twelve companies.
-The regiment's staff consisted of a colonel (COL), lieutenant colonel (LTC), three majors (MAJ), a first (1LT) or second lieutenant (2LT) as adjutant (1LT), surgeon, assistant surgeon, chaplain, regimental quartermaster, regimental commissary of subsistence, and three first (1LT) or second lieutenants (2LT) serving as battalion quartermasters.
-The regiment rated a sergeant major (SMAJ), a sergeant (SGT) as a chief bugler, a veterinary surgeon, a regimental quartermaster sergeant (QMSGT), regimental commissary sergeant (CSGT), hospital steward, saddler sergeant, sergeant farrier, and an ordnance sergeant.
-A captain (CAPT) commanded each company in the 1st Maine with a first lieutenant and a second lieutenant commanding the two platoons.
-The company commander also had the aid of a company first sergeant (1SGT) a company quartermaster sergeant, a company commissary sergeant, a farrier, and a sergeant (SGT) acting as the company commander's orderly.
-Each lieutenant in the platoon had two sergeants, four corporals (CPL), a bugler, and 39 privates (PVT).
+The regiment's staff consisted of a colonel, lieutenant colonel, three majors, a first or second lieutenant as adjutant, surgeon, assistant surgeon, chaplain, regimental quartermaster, regimental commissary of subsistence, and three first (1LT) or second lieutenants (2LT) serving as battalion quartermasters.
+The regiment rated a sergeant major, a sergeant as a chief bugler, a veterinary surgeon, a regimental quartermaster sergeant, regimental commissary sergeant, hospital steward, saddler sergeant, sergeant farrier, and an ordnance sergeant.
+A captain commanded each company in the 1st Maine with a first lieutenant and a second lieutenant commanding the two platoons.
+The company commander also had the aid of a company first sergeant, a company quartermaster sergeant, a company commissary sergeant, a farrier, and a sergeant acting as the company commander's orderly.
+Each lieutenant in the platoon had two sergeants, four corporals, a bugler, and 39 privates.
 This gave each company a paper strength of 100 men.